Battlefield: Bad Company 2: Development

 The game was first announced in February 2009.
-On October 19, game developer DICE posted a Twitter announcement stating the game will have dedicated server support.
+On October 19, game developer DICE posted an X(formerly Twitter) announcement stating the game will have dedicated server support.
 This was in response to Infinity Ward's announcement on October 17 that Call of Duty: Modern Warfare 2 would not support dedicated servers.
 A PS3 version of the beta began development on November 19, while the PC version was pushed back until February 2010 because of difficulties with PC varieties.

 The online multiplayer demo for the Xbox 360 and the closed beta for the PC were released on January 28, 2010, and servers ran until February 25.
 The demo was released on the PS3 on February 4, 2010, in Europe and North America and February 11, 2010, in Asia.
 The PS3 beta featured the map "Arica Harbor", while the PC beta, Xbox 360 demo, and PS3 demo featured the map "Port Valdez".

 During an interview with GameZone's Dakota Grabowski in March 2010, Senior Producer Patrick Bach revealed that following the negative feedback from PC gamers after the first Battlefield: Bad Company was not released on the PC, Electronic Arts and DICE had a separate dedicated team working on the PC version of Bad Company 2.
 Bach stated "We see it as very, very hardcore and important part of our customers.
 So we put a lot of effort into making sure that everything worked perfect."
 Bach also commented on the use of peripherals such as a mouse and keyboard on consoles, saying "I don't think that we have any special connections to peripherals to the consoles [...]
 The biggest problem with peripherals for consoles is that the console itself is a level playground.
 It's even and you know the consumer has the same technology and have the same peripherals and same controls – which makes it easier for us to create a game that feels fair.
 By catering to a mouse and keyboard for the consoles, it would maybe skew the even playground."

 The PC version of the game was co-developed with fellow Swedish developer Coldwood Interactive.